dafer45/TBTK/doc/Manual.md

 It is therefore important that the Model remains in memory throughout the lifetime of the Solver and that the caller takes responsibility for any possible cleanup work.
 The user not familiar with memory management should not worry though, as long as standard practices as outlined in this manual are observed, these issues are irrelevant.

-The Solvers are also Communicatiors, which means that they may output information that is possible to mute.
+The Solvers are also Communicators, which means that they may output information that is possible to mute.
 This can become important if a Solver for example is created or executed inside of a loop.
 In this case extensive output can be produced and it can be desired to turn this off.
 To do so, call